 Parasailing is a completely unique and incredible adventure.
 It’s also one of the top ways to enjoy Mallorca’s exhilarating coastline views.
 You and the children (over 6 years old) can experience flying 200 feet in the air whilst getting a real birds-eye view of what’s going on below.

 Sailing & Yachting

-With its warm climate and mainly dry days, tennis is very popular in Mallorca.
-Significant investment in the sport means that there many tennis clubs and courts available for the enthusiast or the amateur.
-Part of this enthusiasm for the sport comes from the incredible success of Rafael Nadal, everyone's favorite Spanish tennis player.
-Originally from Manacor, Nadal has done much to raise the profile of tennis in Mallorca.
-The courts are generally clay or hard courts, and you can book courts as a non-member at most of the clubs.
-Not many of the clubs have their own website / email address, but a complete list of clubs can be seen on the Federacio de Tennis de les Illes Balear website.
-You can also watch our video on Tennis in Mallorca.
+Part of this enthusiasm comes from the incredible success of Rafa Nadal, everyone's favourite Spanish tennis player.
+Originally from Manacor (east of Mallorca), Nadal has done a lot to raise the profile of tennis in on the island, even opening a state of the art tennis school and sports centre near his hometown.
+The courts in Mallorca are generally clay or hard courts, and you can book them as a non-member at most of the clubs.
+A complete list of clubs can be seen on the Federació de Tennis de les Illes Balears website.

-Explore the best that Mallorca's has to offer with an expert local guide.
-From natural tracks to traditional buildings and crafts, food and drink... there's lots to be discovered in Mallorca.
+Discover the best that Mallorca's has to offer with an expert local guide.
+From learning about the historical city of Palma, the island's old market towns and legendary hiking trails, to experiencing its traditional food and drink.
+One could say that there's a lot to see in Mallorca.

-Hikes in Mallorca region can generally be split into two categories: coastal and mountain.
-The coastal routes are all very accessible and mostly very easy, more like strolls than hikes, but still worth doing for the unbeatable views of the coastline and access to fabulous beaches along the way.
-The mountain trails take a little more effort to get to, but many can be reached by bus or train.
-They are a great way to explore the terrain behind Mallorca and the many traditional villages that are dotted around the countryside.
+The walking paths and hiking trails in Mallorca can generally be split into two categories: coastal and mountain.
+Coastal routes are all very accessible and mostly very easy (more like strolls than hikes), but still worth doing for the unbeatable views of the coastline and access to fabulous beaches along the way.
+Mountain trails can be reached by car, bus or train and generally require a little more energy due to steep inclines.
+They are a great way to explore Mallorca’s terrain and the many traditional villages that are dotted around the countryside.